-No, the Visitor Center features an eight-minute fiberoptic map presentation as well as an array of fully interactive exhibits.
+No, however, the Visitor Center features an eight-minute fiberoptic map presentation as well as an array of interactive exhibits.

 How many trails does the park have?

-There are several walking trails totaling just over seven miles within the battlefield boundary.
-Click for more information.
+There are six walking trails totaling just over seven miles within the battlefield boundary.
+Click here for more information.

 How late are the trails open?